mariaKlioli/intelligencia-final-task/README.md

 # intelligencia-final-task
-Data-engineering-task In this task the goal was to create a data streaming by inserting spesific data from a third part API into a local postgresql.
+In this task the goal was to create a data streaming by inserting spesific data from a third part API into a local postgresql.
 In the following paragraphs you will see two titles.
-In BRAIN STORMING paragraph, I will write down and explain the whole logic behind the implementation of the project.
+In BRAIN STORMING paragraph, I will write down and explain my whole logic behind the implementation of the project.
 The way that I created my database, the way that I chose to retrieve my data,etc.In MANUAL paragraph I will extensively describe the whole procedure that someone has to do in order to run the project.

 **BRAIN STORMING**